-This Court cited to Certified Fire Prot., Inc. v.
+This Court's holdings in Certified Fire Prot., Inc. v.
 Precision Const.
 Inc., 128 Nev.
 371, 381, 283 P.3d 250, 257 (2012), and Leasepartners Corp. v.
 Robert L. Brooks r.
 Dated Nov.
 12, 1975, 113 Nev.
-747, 756,, 942 P.2d 182, 187 (1997).
-Both cases, however, confirm that (1) an affirmative act to confer a benefit to another must occur and (2) there must be an actual benefit received in order for a party to be unjustly enriched.
+747, 756,, 942 P.2d 182, 187 (1997) were misapplied to the facts of this case and failed to secure a uniform application of those opinions.
+Both cases confirm that: (1) an affirmative act to confer a benefit to another must occur; and (2) there must be an actual benefit received in order for a party to be unjustly enriched.
 Neither element occurred here.

 In Precision Const., Certified Fire Protection ("Certified") submitted a bid to Precession Construction, Inc. ("Precision") for the design and installation of a sprinkler system.
 128 Nev. at 375, 283 P.3d at 253.
 Certified won the bid and obtained a copy of the subcontract with a set of construction plans and sprinkler system specifications.
 Id.
 Certified objected to the subcontract as imposing terms that differed from the bid specifications and did not sign the subcontract, despite starting work preparing sprinkler system designs.
 128 Nev. at 376, 283 P.3d at 254.

 Due to the failure to sign the subcontract and errors in the sprinkler system designs, Precision terminated its relationship with Certified.
 Id.
 Certified sought damages for unjust enrichment, arguing that it had conferred a benefit upon Precision through the design work it had already undertaken.
 Id.
-The district court concluded, and the Nevada Supreme Court affirmed, that Precision had not used and, consequently, had not benefitted from, the design drawings.
+The district court concluded, and this Court affirmed, that Precision had not used and, consequently, had not benefitted from, the design drawings.
 Therefore, Precision had not been unjustly enriched by Certified.
+Id.

-In LeasePartners, the Court considered whether LeasePartners Corporation's ("LeasePartners") installation of new signs that were bigger, more attractive and more state of the art than the old signs that they replaced conferred a benefit upon the Robert L. Brooks Trust Dated Nov.
+In LeasePartners, this Court considered whether LeasePartners Corporation's ("LeasePartners") installation of new signs that were bigger, more attractive and more state of the art than the old signs that they replaced conferred a benefit upon the Robert L. Brooks Trust Dated Nov.
 12, 1975 ("Brooks Trust").
 113 Nev. at 756, 942 P.3d at 187.
 Brooks Trust was satisfied with the old signs, which were destroyed, and argued that any benefit conferred on it was unwanted.
 Id.
 Although the Court remanded the appeal back to the district court to determine whether Brooks Trust was unjustly enriched, the LeasePartners fact pattern again shows that an affirmative act must be undertaken in order to "confer" a benefit on another party.